Connect with us

 State Auditor Shad White’s office first discovered welfare misspending and brought the first charges in the case more than two years ago.
 On Thursday at the Neshoba Fair, White reiterated his take that firing Pigott was a mistake that could shake the public’s confidence that the case is being thoroughly investigated and all responsible will be held accountable.

-White, a former staffer and campaign for Bryant, has faced his own questions about his ties to the former governor and whether he would thoroughly investigate his former boss.
+White, a former staffer and campaign manager for Bryant, has faced his own questions about his ties to the former governor and whether he would thoroughly investigate his former boss.

 “What I said was that I think firing (Pigott) was a mistake,” White said.
 “From the very beginning of the DHS case, my position was that it is important to have a bipartisan group look at the case, and a variety of prosecutors and law enforcement entities, because we need to give the public confidence we are getting to the bottom of the case and looking at every single charge available and every single person.
 That’s one of many reasons I took the case initially to Hinds County DA Jody Owens, a Democrat.”